BlueAndi/avr-net-io-smartmeter/README.md

 # Motivation
 The idea was to have a simple way to get the power consumption of the heatpump and the rest of the house.
 The data shall be provided over a REST-API, which can easily be used from e.g. bash via curl.
 The data is retrieved periodically, pushed to a [influx-database](https://www.influxdata.com/) and visualized with [grafana](https://grafana.com/).

+Up to 8 S0 interface would be possible with the AVR-NET-IO board, but because of RAM limitation only 2 are configured.
+More may be possible, but that was never verified.

 # Usage

 1. Connect your S0 signal with the board, see the table in the next chapter.
-2. Configure S0 interface (0-7) by browsing to http://&lt;device-ip-address&gt;/configure/&lt;s0-interface&gt; with your favorite browser.
+2. Configure S0 interface (0-1) by browsing to http://&lt;device-ip-address&gt;/configure/&lt;s0-interface&gt; with your favorite browser.
 Replace &lt;s0-interface&gt; with the S0 interface id.
 3. Configure the S0 interface and enable it.

 # Electronic